 Manuscripts submitted for the consideration should report the results of an original work.
 Also, survey papers from the field experts will be considered for the review.
-However, the papers that have been previously published or submitted to other journals, conferences, or books in any languages will not be considered for the JPE publication.
+However, the papers that have been previously published or submitted to other journals, conferences, or books in any language will not be considered for the JPE publication.
+In the case of a review article to introduce the author's own previous work, it can be submitted for review with proper citations and permission to reuse of materials.

 Any apparent case of copyright infringement or inappropriate copying without giving any credit to the original source that is discovered during the review process will be thoroughly investigated.
 Once any misconduct is found, it will be notified to the authors’ institutions and the copyright holder of the original work.
 KIPE will keep track of the case of plagiarism.